 Why you need a bread lame

 You need a blade with an extremely thin and sharp edge to cut through wet dough.
-Even the sharpest paring knife is too thick, will likely drag on your dough and cause jagged cuts.
+Even the sharpest knife blade is too thick, and will likely drag on your dough and cause jagged cuts.
 A lame allows you to safely hold a blade without cutting your fingers.

 Why I love Wire Monkey lames

-I personally love holding my blades as close as I can since it gives me the best control and allows me to score intricate and delicate designs.
+I personally love holding my blades as close as I can since it gives me the best control and allows me to score delicate and intricate designs.
 Expertly designed Wire Monkey lames allow me to do this safely.
 Plus their lames are made in the USA from either high-quality wood or recycled materials.